0832389/GurmansBooksStores/GurmanBookStore/README.txt

 Now, added 3 Projects mentioned in the ppt (Models,Utility,DataAccess). installed the 2 packages (Relational and SqlServer).
 Then, added the another package.
-(Identity)
+(Identity) changed the namespace to reflect the project in ApplicationDbContext.cs file.